 While the Buddhist circuit of Nepal is limited only up to Niglihawa, the Buddhist circuit of India & Nepal has an addition to the aforementioned destinations.
 This trip extends to Vaishali (Patna), Patilputra-the Capital of Ashokan via Kesharia.
 The next day, we go on a merry drive to Bodhgaya via Nalanda and Rajgir.
 Here, we can see the famous Mahabodhi Temple and the Bodhi Tree under which the Buddha meditated.
 This is followed by a drive to Varanasi the next day and we continue to Sarnath where we can visit the Dhamekha Stupa which was Buddha’s first teaching site.
 We can also visit the Mulgandha Kuti and the famous Ashokan Pillar.
 This pillar was originally erected by King Ashoka and is now the proud symbol of India.
 We then drive to Kushinagar the next day to visit the Mahaparinirvana Temple where Lord Buddha is said to have breathed his last (most Shakya Buddhists call this Samadhi, the deepest meditative trance for sages).
 We will finally proceed to the Cremation Stupa that symbolizes Buddha in Samadhi and ends our spiritual trip here.
 We will herein have covered Lord Buddha’s life from Birth to his Enlightenment and finally ending to the place of his Samadhi.

-Thus standing, our agendas and ideas that form the foundation of the Buddhist Circuits have been designed and crafted from very novel perspective.
-We intend to propel the ship of knowledge set sail by Buddha with more vigor.
+Thus standing, our agendas and ideas that form the foundation of the Buddhist Circuits have been designed and crafted from a very novel perspective.
+We intend to propel the ship of knowledge set sail by Buddha with more vigour.
 Following on his footsteps, we hope to help people walk the Buddha way of Life and that is why we have been trying to make people see and feel, in their most intimate soul, the path that Great Buddha had once himself walked.